What Is the Minimum Car Insurance Required in Utah?

 However, here's the thing that's not covered:

-- Repairs you can make to your own car
+- Repairs to your own car (without collision/comprehensive)

 Real Costs of Accidents in Salt Lake City